 Gabija is passionate about traveling and writing.
 In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

-Glaciers cover over 10 percent of Iceland's surface.
-But that can change very soon.
+Glaciers cover over 10 percent of Iceland's surface, making them an iconic part of our landscapes.
+But that may change very soon.
 Studies show that between the years 2000 and 2019, Iceland lost around 750 square kilometers (290 square miles) or seven percent of the glacier surface.
-This is an area four times bigger than a district of Columbia!
+This is an area larger than Singapore!

 Since 1890, the size of Iceland's glaciers decreased by almost 2,200 square kilometers (849 sq mi) or 18 percent of their surface.
 This is almost the size of the European country of Luxembourg.